Unique Sprouted Wheat Bread Machine Recipe with Seeds

 Both white and red wheat berries can be used to make whole wheat or sprouted wheat flour.
 Most people think white whole wheat flour tastes milder and sweeter than the more common (and cheaper) whole wheat flour derived from red wheat berries.

 I’ve tried sprouted flour made from hard red wheat berries and hard white wheat berries and found them equally scrumptious in this recipe.
-If you are curious, you can read more about the various characteristics of these two flours in this article.
+If you are curious, read more about the various characteristics of these two flours in this article.

 sliced sprouted grain recipe for a bread machinePin